This is for POWH Medical Services

 • an inpatient Neurosciences Ward (Level 8 North and South, Acute Services Building, Prince of Wales Hospital).
 This ward also cares for patients who have experienced stroke.

-• a neurophysiology laboratory which can do a range of tests to help in the assessment and diagnosis of nervous system disorders
+• neurophysiology laboratory which can do a range of tests to help in the assessment and diagnosis of nervous system disorders

 • multiple clinics which specialise in different nervous system problems.